lukaszknysak/F5-Advanced-Web-Application-Firewall/README.md

 1 x F5 BIG-IP VE (v16.0.1) running Advanced WAF with IP Intelligence & Threat Campaign Subscription Services.
 1 x Ubuntu Linux 20.04 server.

+# It is advised to make a UCS Archive file before modifying the configuration of the BIG-IP

 # Class 1